 Benefits to Employers

 Let’s start with employers, especially since at the time of this writing, businesses are once again starting to reopen post-COVID.
-Many employers are looking to offer earned wage access as a cost-containment, voluntary benefit because it’s available from select third-party vendors at no cost.
+Many employers are looking to offer earned wage access as a cost-containment, voluntary benefit because it’s available from select third-party vendors that keep costs to a minimum.

 Financial stress doesn’t just cause a decrease in productivity — it could lead to lower levels of pay satisfaction from employees, increased absenteeism, and increased turnover rates.

 Here are some of the benefits employers have experienced as a result of offering a daily pay benefit:

 - 1.9x increased in applicants to a job that offers on on-demand pay benefit

 - 49% average increase in employee productivity